 Means immediate threat of injury or harm to a child when no interventions have occurred to protect the child.
 This may include requesting assistance from law enforcement for immediate removal of a child or petitioning the court for an emergency custody order.
-Additionally, the central intake worker consults the FSOS and/or regional staff and takes other actions to determine that a child is not in danger and that removal is not needed for the child's protection within 24 hours of the initial report.
+Additionally, the central intake worker consults the FSOS and/or regional staff. -Timeframes are determined by the level of risk outlined in the intake based on the: